mapperfr/mapperfr-source/content/en/blog/reading-gary-snyder-again-with-kenneth-white/index.md

 ![](albums/carnet/snyder/snyder3.jpg)

-It was also an invitation to read Kenneth White, finally and also - he's been in my to-read pile for far too long ([Tsundoku](https://fr.wikipedia.org/wiki/Tsundoku), my love).
+It was also an invitation to finally read Kenneth White - he's been in my to-read pile for far too long ([Tsundoku](https://fr.wikipedia.org/wiki/Tsundoku), my love).